alex-asd/OAuthWebApp/README.md

   }
 }
 ```
-Octokit is really powerful, for more information on it, check out this [link](https://github.com/octokit) and [Getting started](https://github.com/octokit/octokit.net/blob/main/docs/getting-started.md)
+Octokit is very powerful, for more information on it, check out this [link](https://github.com/octokit) and [Getting started](https://github.com/octokit/octokit.net/blob/main/docs/getting-started.md)

 ## Consuming the Web Service
 ### Setup
+**Connected services** allows you to create client-side code easily using direct .asmx URI or WSDL file.
+In this case, both are an option, but i will cover only what I used.

+The operations is very straightforward, right-click on **Connected services** -> in my case **WCF Web Service Reference Provider** -> paste the .asmx URI, select the service and give it a proper name. .NET will generate a client proxy class.

 ### Getting the result
 ```
 CarRegSoapClient client = new CarRegSoapClient(EndpointConfiguration.CarRegSoap);